Skokoo/ImCurvin/SECURITY.md

 2. Under the **Vulnerability reporting** section, click on **Report a vulnerability**.
 3. Fill out the secure form with your description and Proof of Concept (PoC).

-Thank you for helping keep the ImCurvinZ ecosystem secure and reliable!
+Thank you for helping keep the ImCurvin' ecosystem secure and reliable!